nclient/NClient/README.md

     .Use<IWeatherForecastController>(host: "http://localhost:8080")
     .Build();
 ```
-If you decide to follow the 4th step, use `IWeatherForecastClient` interface instead of `IWeatherForecastController`.
+If you decide to follow the 4th step, use the `IWeatherForecastClient` interface instead of `IWeatherForecastController`.
 #### Step 8: Send an http request
 ```C#
 // Equivalent to the following request: